noscosystems/symfony-minimal/README.md

 ## Contents

-It only contains the following bundles:
+It only contains the following bundles (other than the application bundle):

 - FrameworkBundle
 - MonologBundle